center-for-humans-and-machines/algorithmic-institutions/reports/manager.md

 the possible maximal future cummulative rewards decreases from round to round.

-We found empirical, that adding a onehot encoded round number as input to the action-value model stabilzes the training and explosion of the action value network.
+We found empirical, that adding a onehot encoded round number as input to the action-value model stabilzes the training and avoids explosion of the action value network.
 This solution is somewhat unsatisfing, as it inflates the weights in the first layer and might lead to overfitting.
 Therefore we removed the round number from the features of the main model, but added a second additive bias that is derived from the round number.
-The bias is soley contingent on the round number and therefore does not allow for any interaction between round and participants behavior.
+The bias is soley contingent on the round number and is the same for all possible actions in that round.
+Therefore the bias does not allow for any interaction between round number and participants behavior.

+On the other hand, we add a gated recurrent unit within the behavioral part of the model that allows implicitly for a temporal evolution of the the optimal policy.

 ```mermaid
 flowchart TD